EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

 * Resources requested by your job.
 * Jobs from yourself and others already in the queue for the back-end.

+When a job is submitted, a runtime is also requested.
+If a job takes longer than this runtime, then it is cancelled.
+The default runtime is 6 hours.

+Open OnDemand will show an app **job card** with information about the app's job including:

+* Job status (on the top right of the job card): initially 'Queued'.
+* 'Created at': The time the job was submitted.
+* 'Time Requested': The runtime requested for the job.
+* 'Session ID': An auto-generated value which is used as the name of the job-specific job context directory.
+* App-specific information, which includes values from the app form:
+    * 'Container/image URL in container registry'
+    * 'Container runner'
+    * 'Container name'
+    * 'Cores'
+    * 'Memory in GiB'

-When the job starts, the Job status on the job card will update to 'Starting' and **Time Requested** will switch to **Time Remaining**, the time your job has left to run before it is terminated by the job schedler.
+When the job starts, the Job status on the job card will update to 'Starting' and 'Time Requested' will switch to 'Time Remaining', the time your job has left to run before it is cancelled by the job scheduler.

 When the Job status updates to 'Running', a **Host** link will appear on the job card.
 This is the back-end on which the job, and so the `hello-tre` container, is now running.
 A 'Please wait until your job has completed' message will also appear on the job card.